JohnyP36/YT-Nonstop/README.md

 2. In the popup menu of this extension you have 2 extra options:
     1. to disable/enable Youtube autoplay. *This is to avoid that Youtube automatically plays the next video after your video ends.*
     2. and to loop playlists *So Youtube will not automatically go outside the playlist if it ends*
+    3. enable the functionality that will click on the 18+ message if you are in a playlist AND also enabled `loop playlists` functionality.

 ## Explanation Github folders